TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

   .. versionadded:: 3.2

-Alternatively, you can provide the entire regular expression pattern by overriding the class attribute *pattern*.
+Alternatively, you can provide the entire regular expression pattern by overriding the kundi attribute *pattern*.
 If you do this, the value must be a regular expression object with four named capturing groups.
 The capturing groups correspond to the rules given above, along with the invalid placeholder
 rule: